Relenes510/reveel_th_proj/README.md

     - Therefore, I filled in those NULLs with "BRONZE" where active_flag == 'Y'
   - **For missing status and active_flag:** Im going to assume status is INACTIVE and active_flag is N as long as tier is NULL because if the company were to be active, it would of had a tier
     - Therefore, I filled in NULL status values with 'INACTIVE' and NULL active_flag values with 'N' where tier is NULL
-  - I did think about forward filling these missing values but there wasnt a clear pattern to follow where I was able to assume why these missing values exist.
+  - I did think about forward filling these missing values, but there wasnt a clear pattern to follow where I was able to assume why these missing values exist.
 Forward filling would guarantee inaccuracy in this case

 - Validation checks:
   - I believe that every stage of data engineering needs to have validation checks in place before writing to the final table.
 There was not a validation check placed in analysis questions notebook because there was no final table being written and outputted into the database (file system).
   - I used a MOCK dataset for both client and invoices notebooks to test my validation tests.
   - **Client_id validation check**: I checked in create_clients_tbls whether all of the client_ids were in valid format.
-This was because I did not want to have invalid values in a key column.
+I did not want to have invalid values in a key column.
 That would bring problems further down the line in future processes.
-  - **Invoice_id validation check**: I checked in create_invoices_tbls whether all invoice_ids wre in valid format as well for the same reason of futureproofing against issues.
+  - **Invoice_id validation check**: I checked in create_invoices_tbls whether all invoice_ids are in valid format as well, for the same reason of futureproofing against issues.
   - However for more complex datasets, I would want a lot more different validation checks such as:
     - NULL values check: Make sure certain columns such as client_id do not have NULL values
     - Duplicate keys check: Make sure there is one unique value per combination of key columns (one row per invoice_id, client_id combo)